computingfoundation/android-client-server-application-development/README.md

 </div>
 <br><br><br>

-**Enterprise-android-application-development** is a foundation for enterprise Android application development.
-It is made up of three components:
+**Enterprise-android-application-development** is an enterprise Android application development framework.
+It consists of all the application components required to make an enterprise Android application and is made up of three components:

 1. A backend application
 2. A native Android application
 3. A commons library

-This application implements multiple application components.

 # Application components

+It consists of the following components:

 ## Features

 * User accounts
     * Account creation
     * Account settings
-    * Token lifecycle management
-* External client configurations
+* Remote client configurations
-    * Multiple configuration types (e.g. model validation, regulation and user messages)
+    * Multiple configuration types (e.g. resource validation, specifications and regulations)
-    * Updated dynamically
+    * Controls multiple app areas.
+* Remote user messages (e.g. open/close activity, create account and log in)

 ## Authentication

 * Session and user authentication
-* Token management (frontend and backend)
+* Full lifecycle token management (frontend and backend)

 ## Infrastructure

 ### Backend

-* JAX-RS RESTful web framework
+* RESTful web framework
 * Multi-database implementation:
     * PostgreSQL, Apache Cassandra and MongoDB

 ### Backend and frontend

-*common\**: A library shared between the Android and backend applications
+*common\**: A library shared between the frontend and backend applications

-* Common model framework
+* Common model objects
-* Data/JSON processing framework
+* JSON framework
-* Common HTTP request processing framework
+* Common HTTP request/response framework
-* Error management infrastructure
+* Error management framework
 * Common language and model utilities

 ## Security

 * Two-way SSL/TLS encryption
-    * Included step-by-step two-way SSL/TLS set up instructions with WildFly
+    * Included step-by-step two-way SSL/TLS set up instructions for WildFly

 ## UI

-* Complete UI framework
+* UI framework
 * Generic UI components
     * Widgets and dialogs
     * Generic application components

 # Release

-This project is still unreleased.
+This project has been taking me a while but it will be done soon.

 Some files from the backend application and commons library have been provided as samples.

-**Update (06/22/19):**

-Sorry for taking so long to release this project.
-I have been pretty busy the past few months and still have quite a bit of work to do in the next 3 months so I plan on releasing it in September.

-Thank you for your patience.
+Thank you.